Russia Starts Here

 Where to Stay in Russia

 I split my week in Russia between two boutique hotels: Hotel Stoleshnikov in Moscow and Majestic Boutique Hotel in St. Petersburg.
-No matter your budget, of course, Russia’s cities are full of centrally-located and (mostly) very high quality accommodation, although the warmth of reception and service can vary.
+Of course, Russia’s cities are home to plenty of hostels as well, if you’re planning a Russia backpacking itinerary.
+No matter your budget, of course, Russia hotels are centrally-located and (mostly) very high quality accommodation, although the warmth of reception and service can vary.

 How to Get Around in Russia

-If you spend just one week in Russia as I’m recommending here, your only long-term transport need will be between Moscow and St. Petersburg, which has two options: Train (either the high-speed Sapsan or overnight Red Arrow), or plane.
+If you spend just one week in Russia as I’m recommending here, your only long-term transport need will be between Moscow and St. Petersburg, which has two options: Train (either the high-speed Sapsan or overnight Red Arrow from Moscow to St. Petersburg), or plane.
 Russia’s two largest cities both have extensive metros, and also have cities centers that are more or less walkable.

 Money, Costs and Communication

-Russia uses the ruble, which lost a significant portion of its value in 2014.
+Russia uses the ruble, which lost a significant portion of its value in 2014, a fact that sucks for locals but has greatly reduced the cost of the average Russia tour itinerary.
 For the time being anyway, this has resulted in Russia being much cheaper than it usually is—I averaged about 150 USD per day during my week in Russia, keeping in mind that I stayed in four-star boutique accommodation.
 Wi-Fi is everywhere in Russia and SIM cards are readily available, but English can be woefully rare.
 I recommend learning the Cyrillic alphabet and some basic Russian phrases—make some Russian friends, too, if you can!

 Moscow and the Golden Ring

-Alternatively, you can eat your way through the highlights of Russian cuisine, from sumptuous borscht beet soup and sweet-and-sour vareniki dumplings, or take a day trip to Moscow’s Golden Ring, where you can find historical cities such as Sergiyev Posad and Suzdal.
+Alternatively, you can eat your way through the highlights of Russian cuisine during your Russia itinerary.
+From sumptuous borscht beet soup and sweet-and-sour vareniki dumplings, or take a day trip to Moscow’s Golden Ring, where you can find historical cities such as Sergiyev Posad and Suzdal, Moscow will prove to be much tastier than it might appear during your Russia 1 week itinerary.

 St. Petersburg and its Royal Palaces

 Most Russians I spoke with seemed to prefer St. Petersburg over Moscow, even those who live in Moscow.
-This isn’t surprising, of course—St. Petersburg’s city center, which features treasures like the Winter Palace, Hermitage Museum and Cathedral of Our Savior on the Spilled Blood, is arguably the most picturesque in all of Europe, let alone in Russia.
+This isn’t surprising, of course—St. Petersburg’s city center, which features treasures like the Winter Palace, Hermitage Museum and Cathedral of the Savior on the Spilled Blood (aka the “Church of the Savior on Blood”), is arguably the most picturesque in all of Europe, let alone in Russia.
+It’s not a shocking choice as the best among tourist places in Russia, let alone the most popular to include in a Russia one week itinerary.

-On the other hand, while Moscow is a dynamic global city that can fulfill any of your desires, St. Petersburg looks like a communist wasteland outside its center, with the exception of day trip destinations like Peterhof Palace or the town of Pushkin, where you’ll find some of the Catherine the Great’s former digs.
-As a result, I recommend spending just three days of your week in Russia in St. Petersburg.
+On the other hand, while Moscow is a dynamic global city that can fulfill any of your desires (I could see spending 1 week in Moscow, in fact, if you have the time to spare and longer than a week in Russia) St. Petersburg looks like a communist wasteland outside its center, with the exception of day trip destinations like Peterhof Palace or the town of Pushkin, where you’ll find some of the Catherine the Great’s former digs.
+As a result, I recommend spending just three days of your Russia trip itinerary in St. Petersburg.

 Other Russia Destinations

-If you’ve got just one week in Russia, the bad news is you probably won’t be able to squeeze in more than what I’ve recommended.
-If you can manage a few more days or weeks, however, the world’s largest country by land area is the travel gift that keeps on giving.
+If you’ve got just one week in Russia, the bad news is you probably won’t be able to squeeze in more than what I’ve recommended—this is essentially only enough time for a Moscow and St Petersburg itinerary.
+If you can manage a few more days or weeks, however, the world’s largest country by land area is the travel gift that keeps on giving, with many of the cool places in Russia located in close proximity to its largest cities.

-If you can add another few days, for example, you could hop down to Sochi on the Black Sea, or over to the city of Novgorod.
+If you can add another few days to your Russia travel itinerary, for example, you could hop down to Sochi on the Black Sea, or over to the city of Novgorod.
 Another week and you could ride the Trans-Siberian Railroad from Moscow to Beijing.
-Speaking of Siberia, Lake Baikal is a big Russian bucket list destinations, particularly during the winter when it freezes solid.
+Speaking of Siberia, Lake Baikal is a big Russian bucket list destination for a Russia tour itinerary, particularly during the winter when it freezes solid.

 The Bottom Line

 One week in Russia is a great amount of time to introduce yourself to Russia, even if it doesn’t allow for a comprehensive trip.
-With several days in both Moscow and St. Petersburg and a day trip to two from each, you’ll get a colorful, interesting briefing in the basics of travel in Russia.
+Seeing Moscow and St. Petersburg in 7 days (including a day trip to two from each), you’ll get a colorful, interesting briefing of the best places in Russia—and inspiration for a more elaborate trip, if you want to take one.
+If these Russia travel tips aren’t specific enough, consider hiring me to plan a custom Russia itinerary.